VirusDecode-project/VirusDecode/README.md

 # VirusDecode
 VirusDecode is an open-source project that integrates various bioinformatics tools to streamline virus sequence analysis and support rapid mRNA vaccine development.
 Built with a Java Spring backend, React frontend, and Python scripts, it addresses the inefficiencies of traditional genome analysis, enabling quick responses to viral mutations and fostering collaboration in the scientific community.

+# Client Access #
+For users interested in utilizing the VirusDecode platform, a server has been set up for your convenience.
+You can access it at the following link:

+www.virusdecode.site

+This server allows you to explore the features of VirusDecode without needing to set up a local development environment.

 ## 1. Development Environment
   - Linux (Ubuntu 22.04 LTS)